Erlend Tvinnereim

-Erlend Tvinnereim (born 3 August 1981 in Bergen, Norway) is a Norwegian tenor based in Zürich, Switzerland.
+Erlend Tvinnereim (born 3 August 1981) is a Norwegian tenor based in Zürich, Switzerland.
 He has in recent years been much used as a concert singer in Switzerland, Germany and Scandinavia, and in the season 08/09 he performed as "young artist" at the opera in Basel where he cased several significant roles.

 Career

-Tvinnereim attended the Toneheim Folkehøgskole (2000–01), and continued his vocal studies at the Grieg Academy, University of Bergen, and he earned a Bachelor's degree at the Institute of Music in Trondheim at Trondheim Musikkonsevatorium (NTNU), with Professors Kåre Bjørkøy and Harald Bjørkøy.
+Tvinnereim was born in Bergen.
+He attended the Toneheim Folkehøgskole (2000–01), and continued his vocal studies at the Grieg Academy, University of Bergen, and he earned a Bachelor's degree at the Institute of Music in Trondheim at Trondheim Musikkonsevatorium (NTNU), with Professors Kåre Bjørkøy and Harald Bjørkøy.
 He has since 2006, been a resident of Zurich, Switzerland, where he has completed his "Konzertdiplom" and "Soloist Diploma" at the Academy of Music in Zurich.
 After further studies with Scot Weir and the song class with Hartmut Höll at the University for Music and Theater Zurich in March 2009, he made his concert diploma with honors in June 2011, the soloist diploma.
 Tvinnereim also attended numerous masterclasses with such as Ileana Cotrubaş, Werner Güra, Jill Feldmann, Hans Peter Blochwitz, Susanna Eken, Håkan Hagegård, Anne-Lise Berntsen and was a student of the class Lied pianist Hartmut Höll.